lexi-jones/RCLVatlas/README.md

 ## About

+This is the supplemental code for ESSD Manucript Jones-Kellett & Follows 2024 (https://doi.org/10.5194/essd-16-1475-2024).

-This code builds off of the core packages (OceanParcels & floater) to create an atlas of Rotationally Coherent Lagrangain Vortices (RCLVs) from the Lagrangian Averaged Vorticity Deviation (LAVD - Haller et al 2016 - doi:10.1017/jfm.2016.151).
+These Python scripts build off of the core packages (OceanParcels & floater) to create an atlas of Rotationally Coherent Lagrangain Vortices (RCLVs) from the Lagrangian Averaged Vorticity Deviation (LAVD - Haller et al 2016 - doi:10.1017/jfm.2016.151).
 The pipeline includes functions to initialize particles in a grid formation, and advect them through satellite geostrophic velocity fields from CMEMS.
 Moreover, we built a custom kernel to calculate the vorticity along a Lagrangian particle trajectory, which is necessary for calculating the LAVD.

 The LAVD is calculated by integrating the vorticity along a particles trajectory, and subtracting the domain average vorticity.
 Each particle will then have a single LAVD value assigned to it.
 By plotting the LAVD at the particle initialization location, RCLVs are easily identifiable as circular local maxima in the LAVD field.
 The floater package is used to identify closed contours around these local maxima in order to define the boundary of a coherent structure.